Listen to this article

 Not to forget, is now the right time to buy or is the market at its peak?

-- Bali property market
+- Bali’s property market

-- Foreign property ownership regulations
+- Foreign property ownership regulations in Bali

-- Real estate agents in Bali
+- Best areas to buy real estate in Bali

-Bali property market
+Bali’s property market

 Bali receives a big chunk of foreign investors which has driven up Bali property prices, well, a lot.
 And especially during the past 10-15 years.
 In fact, Bali’s property market has been one of the best performers in Asia.